Jieiku/abridge/content/video-streaming-sites/overview-embed-streamable.md

     "Video",
 ]
 +++
-Zola has many components, and new are easily added, this example shows streamable.
+Zola supports custom components that are easy to add.
+This example demonstrates a Streamable embed.

 <!-- more -->